richo/zephyros/README.md

 - [Using JavaScript](Docs/JavaScript.md)
 - [Using CoffeeScript](Docs/CoffeeScript.md)

-Note: all the languages use the same [underlying API](Docs/Protocol.md).
+**Note:** all the languages use the same [underlying API](Docs/Protocol.md).

+You can script Zephyros from nearly any language.
+See [this page](Docs/Protocol.md) for details.

+* The [wiki home page](https://github.com/sdegutis/zephyros/wiki) has other people's configs, configs that emulate apps, and useful tricks

 #### Frequently Asked Questions